electron/electron/docs/api/system-preferences.md

 Same as `subscribeNotification`, but uses `NSNotificationCenter` for local defaults.
 This is necessary for events such as `NSUserDefaultsDidChangeNotification`.

+If `event` is null, the `NSNotificationCenter` doesn’t use it as criteria for delivery to the observer.
+See [docs](https://developer.apple.com/documentation/foundation/nsnotificationcenter/1411723-addobserverforname?language=objc) for more information.

 ### `systemPreferences.subscribeWorkspaceNotification(event, callback)` _macOS_

 * `event` string | null